 Architects must be licensed before they can practice.
-In order to get a license you need a degree in architecture.
-Courses include architectural theory, building design, math, and science.
-Then, you must finish an internship and pass all sections of a license exam.
+In order to get a license, a person must hold a degree in architecture.
+The degree program includes courses in architectural theory, building design, math, and science.
+Graduates then need to complete an internship and pass a professional exam.

-- Art courses - drawing, painting, sculpture, or photography - will be helpful in developing your ability to visualize: elements and principles of design; materials, methods & techniques
+- Arts - drawing, painting, sculpture, or photography will be helpful in developing your ability to visualize; elements and principles of design; materials, methods & techniques

-- Elective courses in computers and business will be extremely helpful
+- Elective courses in computers and business will also be extremely helpful

 - A master's degree in architecture